 When serving process abroad, the Supreme Court has mandated that where the Hague Service Convention is applicable, it is to be followed.
 Volkswagenwerk Aktiengesellschaft v.
 Schlunk, 486 U.S. 694 (1988); see also Fed.
 R. Civ.
 P. 4 advisory committee’s note (1993).
 Accordingly, most federal courts will require plaintiffs to at least attempt service via the Treaty before the courts are willing to authorize service by other means.

 Such judicial practice gives the impression that Rule 4 has a hierarchical application: that is, Hague Service before alternative service.
-While this practice is common-place, a recent judicial order makes it clear that Rule 4 is not explicitly hierarchical.
+While this practice is common-place, a 2017 judicial order makes it clear that Rule 4 is not explicitly hierarchical.
 See Order Re Service and Motion to Dismiss Re Service, Xilinx, Inc., v.
 Godo Kaisha IP Bridge 1, Case No. 3:17-cv-00509-JD (Judge James Donato).